 , fossils , and rocks , geologist and palaeontologist Donald R. Prothero here tackles the story of evolution in 25 notable discoveries.
 More so than the previous trio, this book tries to be a servant to two masters, resulting in a mixed bag. dinosaurs

-evolution, history of science and tagged abiogenesis, Alfred Russell Wallace, amphibians, anatomy, apes, Archaeopteryx, Ardipithecus, Aristotle, astronomy, atavisms, Australia, Australopithecus, Étienne Geoffroy Saint-Hilaire, Big Bang theory, biochemistry, biogeography, birds, Birute Galdikas, Biston betularia, bones, book review, brain regions, brains, Carolus Linnaeus, cell biology, Charles Darwin, chimpanzees, Columbia University Press, comparative anatomy, Comte de Buffon, convergent evolution, cosmic microwave background radiation, creationism, David Hume, deep time, Dian Fossey, dinosaurs, DNA, DNA structure, Doppler effect, Edwin Hubble, elephants, embryology, embryos, endosymbiosis, Ernst Haeckel, evolution, evolutionary developmental biology, expanding universe, eyes, fish, flight, fossil record, fossils, Galápagos finches, Galápagos Islands, Galápagos tortoises, genetic bottlenecks, genetics, genome, geology, Georges Cuvier, giraffes, gorillas, great apes, Harold Urey, Henrietta Swan Leavitt, history of science, HMS Beagle, Homo erectus, Homo ergaster, Homo floresiensis, Homo habilis, Homo heidelbergensis, Homo neanderthalensis, Homo rhodesiensis, Homo rudolfensis, Homo sapiens, homology, homunculus, horses, Hox genes, human evolution, hydrothermal vents, Intelligent Design, James Hutton, Jane Goodall, Jean-Baptiste Lamarck, John Gould, junk DNA, Karl Ernst von Baer, lactose intolerance, left recurrent laryngeal nerve, Louis Leakey, lungfish, Lynn Margulis, macroevolution, mammoths, marsupials, mastodons, mid-ocean ridge, Miller-Urey experiment, missing links, mitochondria, mitochondrial DNA (mtDNA), molecular biology, molecular clock, molecular phylogenetics, morality, mutants, natural selection, Neanderthals, Neil Shubin, neoteny, non-coding DNA, octopus, On the Origin of Species, ontogeny, orchids, origin of life, Othniel Charles Marsh, palaeoanthropology, pandas, parasites, parasitism, peppered moths, Peter Grant, phylogenetics, phylogeny, physiology, polymers, preformationism, primatology, Proboscidae, proteins, pseudogenes, religion, Richard Dawkins, Richard Owen, Rosemary Grant, rudimentary organs, scala naturae, science fiction, Scottish Enlightenment, sinuses, skeletons, skin colour, skulls, snakes, species endemism, Stanley Miller, Stephen Jay Gould, stratigraphy, synapsids, teeth, tetrapods, theology, Thomas Henry Huxley, Tiktaalik, Toba eruption, transitional fossils, tree of life, trilobites, turtle shells, turtles, uniformitarianism, Universe, vertebrates, vestigial organs, volcanoes, Wallace Line, Washoe, wasps, whales, William Paley, William Thomson (Lord Kelvin), wisdom teeth on .
+evolution, history of science and tagged abiogenesis, Alfred Russell Wallace, amphibians, anatomy, apes, Archaeopteryx, Ardipithecus, Aristotle, astronomy, atavisms, Australia, Australopithecus, Étienne Geoffroy Saint-Hilaire, Big Bang theory, biochemistry, biogeography, birds, Birute Galdikas, Biston betularia, bones, book review, brain regions, brains, Carolus Linnaeus, cell biology, Charles Darwin, chimpanzees, Columbia University Press, comparative anatomy, Comte de Buffon, convergent evolution, cosmic microwave background radiation, creationism, David Hume, deep time, Dian Fossey, dinosaurs, DNA, DNA structure, Doppler effect, Edwin Hubble, elephants, embryology, embryos, endosymbiosis, Ernst Haeckel, evolution, evolutionary developmental biology (evo-devo), expanding universe, eyes, fish, flight, fossil record, fossils, Galápagos finches, Galápagos Islands, Galápagos tortoises, genetic bottlenecks, genetics, genome, geology, Georges Cuvier, giraffes, gorillas, great apes, Harold Urey, Henrietta Swan Leavitt, history of science, HMS Beagle, Homo erectus, Homo ergaster, Homo floresiensis, Homo habilis, Homo heidelbergensis, Homo neanderthalensis, Homo rhodesiensis, Homo rudolfensis, Homo sapiens, homology, homunculus, horses, Hox genes, human evolution, hydrothermal vents, Intelligent Design, James Hutton, Jane Goodall, Jean-Baptiste Lamarck, John Gould, junk DNA, Karl Ernst von Baer, lactose intolerance, left recurrent laryngeal nerve, Louis Leakey, lungfish, Lynn Margulis, macroevolution, mammoths, marsupials, mastodons, mid-ocean ridges, Miller-Urey experiment, missing links, mitochondria, mitochondrial DNA (mtDNA), molecular biology, molecular clock, molecular phylogenetics, morality, mutants, natural selection, Neanderthals, Neil Shubin, neoteny, non-coding DNA, octopus, On the Origin of Species, ontogeny, orchids, origin of life, Othniel Charles Marsh, palaeoanthropology, pandas, parasites, parasitism, peppered moths, Peter Grant, phylogenetics, phylogeny, physiology, polymers, preformationism, primatology, Proboscidae, proteins, pseudogenes, religion, Richard Dawkins, Richard Owen, Rosemary Grant, rudimentary organs, scala naturae, science fiction, Scottish Enlightenment, sinuses, skeletons, skin colour, skulls, snakes, species endemism, Stanley Miller, Stephen Jay Gould, stratigraphy, synapsids, teeth, tetrapods, theology, Thomas Henry Huxley, Tiktaalik, Toba eruption, transitional fossils, tree of life, trilobites, turtle shells, turtles, uniformitarianism, Universe, vertebrates, vestigial organs, volcanoes, Wallace Line, Washoe, wasps, whales, William Paley, William Thomson (Lord Kelvin), wisdom teeth on .

 August 11, 2021 1 Comment